philipross/philipross.github.io/_posts/2025-04-10-Jamf-Setup-Manager-macOS-15.4+.md

 ## What does this mean for Setup Manager?

-###### Well, that depends how you use Setup Manager...
+###### Well, that depends on how you use Setup Manager...
-If you're setting your `runAt` key to `enrolment` - as in, it installs, launches, and completes _during_ SA, you're going ot have to make changes to the Panes that are displayed so there's an pane displayed that is pending an action which Setup Manager can run on top of.
+If you're setting your `runAt` key to `enrolment` - as in, it installs, launches, and completes _during_ SA, you're going to have to make changes to the Panes that are displayed so there's a pane displayed that is pending an action which Setup Manager can run on top of.

 In the `enrolment` context, that's all Setup Manager is doing - running above a pane that hasn't yet been progressed past by a human action.
 Most admins have reported that the `Terms and Conditions` pane is a suitable candidate for this as it runs _before_ user sign in.